ionic-team/ionic-cli/README.md

 ## Update Ionic lib

 Update Ionic library files, which are found in the `www/lib/ionic` directory.
+If bower is being used by the project, this command will automatically run `bower update`, otherwise this command updates the local static files from Ionic's CDN.

 ```bash
 $ ionic lib update